turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Otherwise, we would recommend to not ask for a visa during negotiations because that’s an indication that you’ll be leaving them
 * For a company with international ties, you could say you don’t have a visa right now, and do they sponsor visas?
 For big companies, it's more likely as visas can cost up to $10,000
 * You could consider taking a lesser salary to negotiate visa sponsorship

+## Check for Understanding

+Complete this [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) before the live component of this session in week 1. **Completion of this exit ticket is required for your professional development this module.**